 The “Hidden Roma Masterpieces” exhibition in the main building (Palais) of the Council of Europe, curated by the European Roma Institute for Arts and Culture (ERIAC) and co-organised by the Council of Europe and the European Parliament, demonstrated that over the past four decades, Roma contemporary art has been one of the most effective means for transmitting the genuine and subjective experience of Roma identity.
 Through their creations, Roma contemporary artists communicate clearly and powerfully while at the same time regain a voice as subjects rather than objects of inquiry of others.

-The exhibition presentd a curated selection of the highest quality Roma contemporary art products from around Europe.
-The paintings, sculptures, mixed media artworks, videos and textiles represent the Roma cultural heritage which currently remains inaccessible and hidden from the audience.
+The exhibition presented a curated selection of the highest quality Roma contemporary art products from around Europe.
+The paintings, sculptures, mixed media artworks, videos, and textiles represent the Roma cultural heritage which currently remains inaccessible and hidden from the audience.

 The exhibition included artworks of renowned Romani artists: Damian Le Bas, Delaine Le Bas, Daniel Baker, Gabi Jimenez, George Vasilescu, Gerard Gartner, Imrich Tomas, Lita Cabellut, Małgorzata Mirga-Tas, Manolo Gomez Romero and Ceija Stojka.
-The event, attended by representatives of the Council of Europe and the European Parliament, included speeches by Thorbjorn Jagland, Secretary General of the Council of Europe; Péter Niedermüller, Member of the European Parliament; Zeljko Jovanovic, Director of the Roma Initiatives Office of the OSF and Timea Junghuas, ERIAC Executive Director.
-The opening of the exhibition was accompanied by music of the Saraiman Fusion Band from Bucharest.
+The event, attended by representatives of the Council of Europe and the European Parliament, included speeches by Thorbjorn Jagland, the Secretary General of the Council of Europe, Péter Niedermüller, the Member of the European Parliament, Zeljko Jovanovic, the Director of the Roma Initiatives Office of the OSF, and Timea Junghuas, the Executive Director of ERIAC.
+The opening of the exhibition was accompanied by the music of the Saraiman Fusion Band from Bucharest.